 Do I need travel insurance for China?

-How much does travel insurance for China cost from AU?
+How much does travel insurance for China cost from Australia?

 Do I need a visa for China?

-Can I use Google Maps and WhatsApp in China?
+Can I use my phone and internet in China?

 Ready to Compare Travel Insurance for China?

-Compare travel insurance from AU's top providers in under 2 minutes.
-Find the right cover for your Chinese holiday - it's 100% free.
+Compare travel insurance from Australia's leading providers in under 2 minutes.
+Find the right cover for your China trip - it is 100% free to compare.

 Compare Estimates